Dalkey Book Festival and Zurich Insurance announce launch of new prestigious new Literary Awards

 Sian Smyth, Director of Dalkey Book Festival said:

 “We understand how difficult it is financially for writers and we hope that this award will serve to provide some financial stability to our most creative minds.
-These awards are something the festival has always wanted to do and we are delighted now we are in this position.”
+This is something the festival has always wanted to do and we are delighted we are now in this position.”

 Neil Freshwater, CEO Zurich Insurance plc said: